 However, before you apply for unemployment benefits, you need to meet certain eligibility requirements.
 Generally, the Department of Labor has broad guidelines about how to run the program, like the amount of benefits to be paid, the requirements and the application methods.

-Generally, the DOL implements broad guidelines about the program’s management, such as the amount of payable benefits, the criteria for participation and the application methods.
-Note that the unemployment insurance agency of your home state may set additional unemployment registration requirements, and allow different methods of application.
-Therefore, before you file for an unemployment claim, you must familiarize yourself with the details of your state’s UI procedures.
+Keep in mind that the unemployment insurance agency of your home state may set additional unemployment registration requirements, and allow different methods of application.
+So before you file for an unemployment claim, get to know the details of your state’s UI procedures.

-Typically, states allow you to apply via the internet and provide instructions on how to apply for unemployment online.
-However, depending on your state’s UI policy, you may also have the option to file for unemployment by mailing a paper application or providing your data by phone.
+Normally, states let you apply through the internet and give instructions on how to apply for unemployment online.
+However, depending on your state’s UI policy, you may have the option to file for unemployment by mailing your application or sharing your personal information by phone or in person.

-- You must have earned a certain amount of wages in the months leading to your unemployment, and you must have been actively seeking a job.
+- To have earned a minimum amount of money in the months before you lost your job and to be actively looking for a job.

 - Your full name and Social Security Number

 - Your contact information, such as your phone number and your resident and mailing addresses